Discerning The Internet: Misinformation, Media Bias, Conspiracies, and Fake Quotes

 Anyone can become informed about their world.

-Yeah – anyone.
-Including your dumbass neighbor Larry, can contribute to this site and “report” on what’s going on around them… or just regurgitate something they read on the internet that has no basis in reality what-so-ever.
+Yeah, anyone–including your racist Neo-Nazi neighbor Larry–can contribute to this site and “report” on what’s going on around them… or just regurgitate something they read on the internet that has no basis in reality what-so-ever.
 And anyone can become completely misinformed about their world.
 It’s whatever…

 How to wade through this kind of bullshit: Once again, check out the about page and see who is allowed to contribute and what the editorial approval process is.

 Check for sources!
 Check for sources!
 Check for sources!
-If there are NO sources linked within a “news” article, then it is unverifiable.
-If the source is another site that similar to any of those that we’ve already talked about, then it’s probably not true.
-Google the subject matter yourself and look for non-news related information such as books, encyclopedia entries, etc. Google the names of people being quoted.
+If there are no sources linked within a “news” article or attributed to the facts being published, then it is unverifiable.
+If the source is another site that is similar to any of those that we’ve already talked about, then it’s probably not true.
+Google the subject matter yourself and look for other articles from credible news sites, or non-news related information such as books, encyclopedia entries, etc. Google the names of people being quoted.
+Who are they?
+What are their credentials?
+What is their reputation in their field?

-If an article is citing scientific evidence, it should link back to the original, peer reviewed scientific study published in a reputable publication.
+If an article is citing scientific evidence, it should link back to the original, peer-reviewed scientific study published in a reputable scientific publication or at least quote the lead investigator.
 If it doesn’t, it’s suspicious.

 If they say something along the lines of “Russian scientists” but don’t list any names of said scientists, or only refer to them by their last name, don’t trust it.
 You can’t verify it.